Russell McMindes, a former Tiger standout, enters his eighth season as Trinity’s head men’s tennis coach.

-Coach McMindes earned a Bachelor of Science from Trinity in engineering science in 2002, with a concentration in chemical engineering.
+Coach McMindes earned a Bachelor of Science degree from Trinity in engineering science in 2002, with a concentration in chemical engineering.
 A resident of San Antonio, he was the Clemens High School valedictorian in 1997.

 A talented instructor of tennis, Coach McMindes was a teaching professional at the San Antonio Country Club, as a United States Professional Tennis Association Certified Pro.